Chalarangelo/30-seconds-of-code/snippets/deep-flatten-array.md

 ### Deep flatten array

 Use recursion.
-Use `reduce()` to get all elements that are not arrays, flatten each element that is an array.
+Use `Array.reduce()` to get all elements that are not arrays, flatten each element that is an array.

 ```js
 const deepFlatten = arr =>